-- 4.4.3.2 If the Athlete does not already have a TUE granted by DFSNZ for the substance or method in question, the Athlete must apply directly to his or her International Federation for a TUE as soon as the need arises.
-If the International Federation (or DFSNZ, where it has agreed to consider the application on behalf of the International Federation) denies the Athlete's application, it must notify the Athlete promptly, with reasons.
-If the International Federation grants the Athlete's application, it must notify not only the Athlete but also DFSNZ, and if DFSNZ considers that the TUE does not meet the criteria set out in the International Standard for Therapeutic Use Exemptions, it has 21 days from such notification to refer the matter to WADA for review.
-If DFSNZ refers the matter to WADA for review, the TUE granted by the International Federation remains valid for international-level Competition and Out-of-Competition Testing (but is not valid for national-level Competition) pending WADA's decision.
-If DFSNZ does not refer the matter to WADA for review, the TUE granted by the International Federation becomes valid for national-level Competition as well when the 21-day review deadline expires.22 - 4.4.4 A Major Event Organisation may require Athletes to apply to it for a TUE if they wish to Use a Prohibited Substance or a Prohibited Method in connection with the Event.
+- 4.4.4 A Major Event Organisation may require Athletes to apply to it for a TUE if they wish to Use a Prohibited Substance or a Prohibited Method in connection with the Event.
 In that case: - 4.4.4.1 The Major Event Organisation must ensure a process is available for an Athlete to apply for a TUE if he or she does not already have one.
-If the TUE is granted, it is effective for its Event only. - 4.4.4.2 Where the Athlete already has a TUE granted by DFSNZ or their International Federation, if that TUE meets the criteria set out in the International Standard for Therapeutic Use Exemptions, the Major Event Organisation must recognise it.
+If the TUE is granted, it is effective for its Event only. - 4.4.4.2 Where the Athlete already has a TUE granted by the Commission or their International Federation, if that TUE meets the criteria set out in the International Standard for Therapeutic Use Exemptions, the Major Event Organisation must recognise it.
 If the Major Event Organisation decides the TUE does not meet those criteria and so refuses to recognise it, it must notify the Athlete promptly, explaining its reasons. - 4.4.4.3 A decision by a Major Event Organisation not to recognise or not to grant a TUE may be appealed by the Athlete exclusively to an independent body established or appointed by the Major Event Organisation for that purpose.
-If the Athlete does not appeal (or the appeal is unsuccessful), the Athlete may not Use the substance or method in question in connection with the Event, but any TUE
+If the Athlete does not appeal (or the appeal is unsuccessful), the Athlete may not Use the substance or method in question in connection with the Event, but any TUE granted by the Commission or their International Federation for that substance or method remains valid outside of that Event. - 4.4.5 If the Commission chooses to collect a Sample from an Athlete who is not an International-Level Athlete or National-Level Athlete, and that Athlete is Using a Prohibited Substance or Prohibited Method for therapeutic reasons, the Commission must permit the Athlete to apply for a retroactive TUE. - 4.4.6 WADA must review an International Federation's decision not to recognise a TUE granted by the Commission that is referred to it by the Athlete or the Commission.
+In addition, WADA must review an International Federation's decision to grant a TUE that is referred to it by the Commission.
+WADA may review any other TUE decisions at any time, whether upon request by those affected or on its own initiative.
+If the TUE decision being reviewed meets the criteria set out in the International Standard for Therapeutic Use Exemptions, WADA will not interfere with it.
+If the TUE decision does not meet those criteria, WADA will reverse it. - 4.4.7 Any TUE decision by an International Federation (or by the Commission where it has agreed to consider the application on behalf of an International Federation)

-&lt;sup>22[Comment to Rule 4.4.3: If the International Federation refuses to recognise a TUE granted by DFSNZ only because medical records or other information are missing that are needed to demonstrate satisfaction with the criteria in the International Standard for Therapeutic Use Exemptions, the matter should not be referred to WADA.
+&lt;sup>22 [Comment to Rule 4.4.3: If the International Federation refuses to recognise a TUE granted by the Commission only because medical records or other information are missing that are needed to demonstrate satisfaction with the criteria in the International Standard for Therapeutic Use Exemptions, the matter should not be referred to WADA.
 Instead, the file should be completed and re-submitted to the International Federation.
-If an International Federation chooses to test an Athlete who is not an International-Level Athlete, it must recognise a TUE granted to that Athlete by DFSNZ.
-A TUE granted by DFSNZ is valid at national level only; it is not automatically valid for international-level Competition.]
+If an International Federation chooses to test an Athlete who is not an International-Level Athlete, it must recognise a TUE granted to that Athlete by the Commission.
+A TUE granted by the Commission is valid at national level only; it is not automatically valid for international-level Competition.]